AlCalzone/release-script/README.md

 After bumping the version, the lockfile is normally synchronized with `package.json` to avoid errors on CI.
 If this is not desirable, you can disable the behavior.

+#### Pass the `--force` flag to the package manager when updating the lockfile (`--force-update-lockfile` or `-lf`)

+In some cases it is necessary to pass the `--force` flag to the package manager when updating the lockfile.
+This can be done with this option.
+Depending on the package manager in use, this option may or may not do anything.

 ### `version` plugin options

 #### Replace the version in additional files (`--versionFiles`)